 Photograph of LtCol Ezra Walrath

 Photographs of Capt Garrett Van Deveer, Company A

 Sword used by Lt William Tompkins, Company C

 Photograph of Cpl Edward Buddle, Company C

-Letter written by Lt Nicholas De Graff, Company D
+Photographs and letter written by Lt Nicholas De Graff, Company D

-Photograph od Pvt James English, Company D
+Photograph of Pvt James English, Company D